Freaked out by debt collection calls? Learn your rights in BC and access tools to help you on your debt journey.

 Are you getting debt collection calls?

-We know that dealing with debt can be incredibly stressful.
+Most British Columbians experience stress when they think about debt.
 In BC, you have rights when it comes to debt collection.
-Explore this page to learn your rights and access tools and resources to help you on your debt journey.
+Explore our information and self-help tools to learn your rights and help you on your debt journey.

 The law in BC speaks to when a collector can contact you and how they can communicate with you.